Justice and Development Party: Legislation and positions

 From 2002 to 2011 the party passed series of reforms to increase accessibility to healthcare and housing, distribute food subsidies, increased funding for students, improved infrastructure in poorer districts, and improved rights for religious and ethnic minorities.
-AK Party is also widely accredited for overcoming the 2001 Turkish economic crisis by following International Monetary Fund guidelines, as well as successfully weathering the 2008 financial crisis.
+AKP is also widely accredited for overcoming the 2001 Turkish economic crisis by following International Monetary Fund guidelines, as well as successfully weathering the 2008 financial crisis.
 From 2002 to 2011, the Turkish economy grew on average by 7.5 percent annually, thanks to lower inflation and interest rates.
-The government under AK Party also backed extensive privatization programs.
-In fact, 88% of the privatizations in Turkey were carried out under AK Party rule.
+The government under AKP also backed extensive privatization programs.
+In fact, 88% of the privatizations in Turkey were carried out under AKP rule.
 The average income in Turkey rose from $2,800 U.S. in 2001 to around $10,000 U.S. in 2011, higher than income in some of the new EU member states.
 Other reforms included increasing civilian representation over military in areas of national security, education and media, and grant broadcasting and increased cultural rights to Kurds.
-On Cyprus, AK Party supported unification of Cyprus, something deeply opposed by the Turkish military.
-Other AK Party reforms included lifting bans on religious and conservative dress, such as headscarves, in universities and public institutions.
-AK Party also ended discrimination against students from religious high schools, who previously had to meet additional criteria in areas of education and upon entry to universities.
-AK Party is also accredited for bringing the Turkish military under civilian rule, a paradigm shift for a country that had experienced constant military meddling for almost a century.
+On Cyprus, AKP supported unification of Cyprus, something deeply opposed by the Turkish military.
+Other AKP reforms included lifting bans on religious and conservative dress, such as headscarves, in universities and public institutions.
+AKP also ended discrimination against students from religious high schools, who previously had to meet additional criteria in areas of education and upon entry to universities.
+AKP is also accredited for bringing the Turkish military under civilian rule, a paradigm shift for a country that had experienced constant military meddling for almost a century.

-More recently, nationwide protests broke out against the alleged authoritarianism of the AK Party in 2013, with the party's perceived heavy-handed response receiving western condemnation and stalling the party's once championed EU accession negotiations.
+More recently, nationwide protests broke out against the alleged authoritarianism of the AKP in 2013, with the party's perceived heavy-handed response receiving western condemnation and stalling the party's once championed EU accession negotiations.
 In addition to its alleged attempts to promote Islamism, the party is accused by some of restricting some civil liberties and internet use in Turkey, having temporarily blocked access to Twitter and YouTube in March 2014.
 Especially after the government corruption scandal involving several AKP ministers in 2013, the party has been increasingly accused of crony capitalism.
-The AK Party favors a strong centralized leadership, having long advocated for a presidential system of government and significantly reduced the number of elected local government positions in 2013.
+The AKP favors a strong centralized leadership, having long advocated for a presidential system of government and significantly reduced the number of elected local government positions in 2013.